 Bankruptcy petition (creditors).
 Debtor's petition.
 Interim Order.
 Respective positions, functions, powers and duties of Official Receiver and Trustee.
 Duty to cooperate with the Official Receiver and Trustee in Bankruptcy.
 Position of secured creditors.
 Priority debts.
 Non-priority debts.
 Credit agreements covered by the Consumer Credit Act.
 Bank overdrafts - guarantees given to a bank or any other third party.
 Bailiffs - powers and seizure of goods.
 Assets forming part of the estate and exempt items /funds.
 Hire purchase agreements/ conditional sale agreements.
 After acquired property.
 Matrimonial homes; partner's interest and rights.
 Re-mortgage.
 Charging Orders.
 Repossession Orders.
 Powers of sale.
 Income Payments Order.
 Disposition of Assets before and after Bankruptcy Petition.
 Public and private examination.
 Bankruptcy offences and disabilities.
 Restrictions on undischarged bankrupts.
-Bankruptcy.
+Bankruptcy Restrictions Orders.
+Record of bankruptcy and publicity.
+Discharge or annulment of bankruptcy.
 Marshalling claims in joint and several estates.
 Comparison with other 'options' in financial terms and personal implications.